 I am a design anthropologist working at the intersection of design, social anthropology, the environmental humanities, and the arts.
-As Lecturer in Design Ecologies in the School of Design at ECA, I teach on the postgraduate Design for Change Programme and also as part of the Design and Screen Cultures (formerly known as Context) team within the School.
+As Lecturer in Design Ecologies in the School of Design at ECA, I principally teach on the postgraduate one-year Design for Change Masters Programme and also as part of the Design and Screen Cultures (formerly known as Context) team within the School.

 Trained as a social anthropologist at Goldsmiths College, London and the University of Aberdeen, I research environmental design, building and dwelling in interdisciplinary and creative ways.
 Before taking up the position of Lecturer in September 2016 here at ECA, I was Research Fellow in the Department of Anthropology at the University of Aberdeen (2013-16), working on the ERC-funded research project Knowing From the Inside: Anthropology, Art, Architecture and Design (PI Prof. Tim Ingold).
 I remained affiliated to this research project and team, as an Honorary Research Fellow, until its completion in 2018.

 At ECA my teaching and supervision is mostly divided between working on the postgraduate programme Design for Change, and the contextual and critical/cultural studies provided to the whole School of Design (UG and PG) by the Design and Screen Cultures staff.